This is my ninth year of full-time freelance writing, which I’d like to say makes me an expert at freelance taxes.

 This is the one question I wish I had asked in 2014.

 The first CPA I worked with looked at my 2013 income and gave me a set of estimated tax vouchers to use on my 2014 quarterly estimated taxes.
 I got four completed estimated tax forms, each with an amount of money that I was supposed to pay.
 All I had to do was write the checks and drop the estimated tax vouchers in the mail on their respective due dates.

-However, I increased my freelance income significantly in 2014.
-(If you’ve been following my Tracking Freelance Earnings columns, you know I’ve been increasing my income every year.)
+However, I increased my freelance income significantly that year.
 I didn’t realize that meant I was paying significantly less in estimated taxes than I should have been paying.

 If your CPA gives you estimated tax vouchers, ask what you should do if your income increases.

 In my case, I started putting aside a percentage of my income to go towards estimated taxes, instead of paying a fixed number on a voucher.